exercism/x86-64-assembly/exercises/concept/color-palette/.docs/introduction.md

 section .data

-global example ; example is visible in other source files example db 200
+global number1 ; 'number1' is a variable visible to other source files number1 db 200

-extern other_example ; 'other_example' is visible in the current source file, but defined (and initialized) in another
+extern number2 ; 'number2' is a variable visible to the current source file, but defined in another

 section .text

+extern sum ; sum is a function visible to the current source file, but defined in another

 fn:
-    lea rcx, [example]
-    lea rdx, [other_example]
-    mov al, byte [rcx]
+    mov dil, byte [number1]
-    mov cl, byte [rdx]
+    mov sil, byte [number2]
+    call sum
     ...
 ```